Robinthatdoesnotsuck/ClassesNotes/src/Web_development/Appendix_bootcamp/Containers_starter_pack.md

 And at last when everything has been built, we have to run our docker image to have a fully developed docker container and for that we use this

 - ``docker run -p 5000:5000 flask_app:1.0`` This command makes our image run, the command that runs is the one specified at the end of the dockerfile, in this case we have as entrypoint the command of ``flask run`` to run our flask app previously built.
+  - The ``-p 5000:5000`` help us in mapping the port of the container with a port of our systems since it is a decoupled system from our host